How Long Does a Bathroom Renovation Actually Take?

 The most frequent cause of blown timelines.
 When a homeowner changes their tile selection mid-project, or decides they want a different vanity after the plumbing rough-in is done, everything downstream shifts.
 Materials need to be re-ordered (lead times restart), trades rescheduled, and sometimes work already completed needs to be undone.

 The best protection: lock in every selection before construction starts.
 Tiles, grout, vanity, toilet, tapware, shower screen, lighting, heated towel rail.
 All confirmed before Day 1.
-We cover the most common planning mistakes in our guide to bathroom renovation mistakes Sydney homeowners make.

 Material Delivery Delays

 Tiles ordered from overseas suppliers can take 4 to 8 weeks.
 Vanity units from boutique manufacturers are often 3 to 5 weeks.
-Custom shower screens take 5 to 10 business days from when the order is placed after framing is confirmed.
+Materials should be ordered during the pre-construction phase, before the build begins, so they arrive before they’re needed.

 Unexpected Structural Issues

 Older homes are full of surprises: concealed water damage, non-standard subfloor heights, corroded pipes, previous work not done to standard.
-Finding and rectifying these adds days to the program.
-An experienced builder working in North Shore Sydney knows what to expect in homes of different ages and factors that knowledge into the program from the start.

 Waterproofing and Cure Time Setbacks

 Applying waterproofing before the substrate is fully dry causes adhesion failure.
 If a builder cuts corners here, the waterproofing may need to be removed and reapplied, adding 2 to 4 days.
-The cure times in a bathroom renovation are fixed by chemistry and physics, not preference.

 Bathroom Renovation Timeline by Scope